One is a member of a country, a profession, a civilization, a religion. One is not just a man.

 In this section, (a) “emergency medical first responders” means an individual who is registered as a member of the designated health discipline of Emergency Medical Responder, Professional Care Paramedic, Advanced Life Support, Critical Care Paramedic, Infant Transport Paramedic full-time, or part-time under the Health Disciplines Act – specific areas of practice; (b) “firefighter” means a full-time, part-time, casual or volunteer firefighter; (c) “peace officer” means an individual appointed as a peace officer police officer, sheriff, corrections officer; and “911 operators”, means individuals full-time, part time employed or reserves under any of the above Regulated Organizations.

-• Under Section 5.1 add: Upon receipt of a Claim and a report of a psychologist/psychiatrist, diagnosing the Worker has a mental Health Injury and is a work related injury, the Worker is put into the appropriate treatment immediately as laid out by the Worker's Specialist and the Worker as listed above; there will be consistency in the Worker's treatment provider at the Worker's and the present specialist's discretion; any alterations or changes to any such treatment must involve the worker and the Worker's present therapist to ensure this would be beneficial to the Worker vs causing them further trauma;
+• Under Section 5.1 add: Upon receipt of a Claim and a report of a psychologist/psychiatrist, diagnosing the Worker has a mental Health Injury and is a work related injury, the Worker is put into the appropriate treatment immediately (a psychologist who has full comprehension not only of of the current DSM disorders that fall under a mental health injury, but one that has a proven and reputable knowledge of the inner workings of a First Responders responsibilities, its distinct pressures and heiarchy.
+This step must also include the Worker's Specialist and the Worker as listed above; there will be consistency in the Worker's treatment provider at the Worker's and the present specialist's discretion; any alterations or changes to any such treatment must involve the worker and the Worker's present therapist to ensure this would be beneficial to the Worker vs causing them further trauma;

 • Under Section 5.1 add: WSBC has a three month maximum time frame at any time during the claim decision process; A decision will be made based on one to three Reports (if necessary) from the Worker's psychiatrist and/or psychologist and one IME report if further psychological assessments are required, ALL parties must agree if it is in the Worker's best interest and if agreed upon, ALL three parties must agree on the individual who is doing the assessment;